 Item 4: Practical Biofeedback Training and Mentoring Contact Hours

 At least two mentoring hours are to be direct face-to-face observation.
 If you are using more than one mentor, you may have the first mentor mark the application to reflect actual time spent.
 The others may submit separate letters documenting the completion of the requirements OR you may have all mentors write letters to BCIA attesting completion of mentoring requirements using the same language as found on the application.

-Provide your BCIA-approved mentor’s signature on the application or in a separate letter specifying that you completed the requirements for clinical training as outlined.
+Provide your BCIA-approved mentor’s signature on the application or in a separate Mentoring Statement specifying that you completed the requirements for clinical training as outlined.
 Please use this mentor's log to keep track and note your progress throughout the mentoring process.
 This log is to be submitted upon completion of clinical training.

 Further Information on the BCIA Program

 Successful completion is required.
 The examination is offered in English only and is based on the Blueprint of Knowledge statements.
 These statements incorporate the basic principles of pelvic muscle dysfunction biofeedback for the treatment of elimination disorders and pelvic pain syndromes.